lizardfs/documentation/source/cookbook/hypervisors.rst

 files.

 You should have already configured the networking on XenServer.
-This could be just a single network – XenServer installations usually have an 'internet facing' network – and then one, or more 'storage networks' – make sure IP addresses are setup that you can use for connecting to, or running LizardFS on (i.e. probably not internet facing).
+This could be just a single network – XenServer installations usually have an 'INTERNET facing' network – and then one, or more 'storage networks' – make sure IP addresses are setup that you can use for connecting to, or running LizardFS on (i.e. probably not INTERNET facing).

-Prepairing Storage – if you need it
+Preparing Storage – if you need it
 -----------------------------------

 If you are going to use the XenServer itself to provide storage – you'll